Physical Therapy Assistant Visa Sponsorship Jobs in New Mexico

 Are there state-specific considerations for physical therapy assistants seeking visa sponsorship in New Mexico?

 New Mexico requires PTAs to hold a state license issued by the New Mexico Physical Therapy Board before practicing, and foreign-trained applicants may need credential evaluation to confirm their education meets state standards.
-The state's significant rural and frontier geography means many sponsoring employers are in medically underserved areas, which can also support J-1 waiver Conrad 30 applications for candidates already on J-1 status.
+The state's significant rural and frontier geography means many sponsoring employers are in medically underserved areas, which can also support J-1 visa waiver Conrad 30 applications for candidates already on J-1 status.
 New Mexico does not currently have a PTA-specific pipeline agreement with international institutions, so most candidates arrive through employer-initiated sponsorship.

 What is the prevailing wage for sponsored physical therapy assistant jobs in New Mexico?